george-hawkins/arf-drone/pixhawk-setup.md

 * Then the multirotor type, the simple four motor X type.
 * Then connect your Pixhawk - and select it from the dropdown list (most probably there'll only be one item in the list, e.g. COM3).

 I have no Windows machine so I run Windows as a VM within VirtualBox - while all other aspects of using MP with VirtualBox worked perfectly, trying to install firmware via the VM never worked.
-So instead I always loaded firmware using QGroundControl (which is covered later).
+So instead I always loaded firmware using QGC (which is covered later).
 Once the latest firmware is installed you can cause the MP wizard to skip the firmware step by first clicking the _Connect_ button (upper-right in the main MP window) and only then starting the wizard - this time it goes through the same initial steps but then jumps the firmware steps and goes straight onto the calibration steps.

 The wizard could do with a little work on its usability - you might initially expect the _Next_ button, seen on each page of the wizard, to initiate the calibration covered by a particular step but it will actually skip it - each page of the wizard generally has another button to start the given calibration process - and for some steps there's also an additonal button that needs to be pressed to mark the step as completed.
 As we'll see being able to skip steps is important - as it's essentially impossible to complete the wizard in one go, you have to quit it and redo it a number of times, skipping the steps you've already completed.